fygar256/general-assembler-axx/README.md

 ### Acknowledgements

-I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design for the problems and hints, the University of Electro-Communications for their cooperation, computer scientists, IEEE, Turing Research Team, Google, Qiita, and some unforgettable people.
+I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design for the problems and hints, the University of Electro-Communications for their cooperation, computer scientists, Google, Qiita, and some unforgettable people.
 Thank you.

 ### Haiku